Aleale999/anime-api-project/README.txt

     getAnimeGenres()
   }, [])

-But thankfully everything else was pretty straight forward after understanding how the queries and the different API end points worked, for example, since we were limited to showing only 25 animes per page, we also had to get the number of pages and use buttons that allowed to scroll through pages, and disable these buttons at the first and last page to not make the whole thing bug out and give a 404 NotFound error.
+But thankfully everything else was pretty straight forward after understanding how the queries and the different API endpoints worked, for example, since we were limited to showing only 25 animes per page, we also had to get the number of pages and use buttons that allowed to scroll through pages, and disable these buttons at the first and last page to not make the whole thing bug out and give a 404 NotFound error.

 function changePage(target){
     currentPage = pageNumber